-First, it should be mentioned that it isn’t against the law to not have home insurance on your townhouse.
-However, there’s a strong possibility that you will need to purchase insurance in order to own one in the first place, for a number of reasons, like:
+It isn’t against the law to not have home insurance on your townhouse.
+However, there’s a strong possibility that you will need to purchase insurance in order to own one in the first place, for a number of reasons, such as:

 Did you purchase your townhouse using a mortgage?
-If so, your lender typically requires you to have homeowners insurance.
-Which makes sense, considering that the bank wants to protect their investment as well as your own.
+If so, your lender will typically require you to have homeowners insurance.
+This makes sense, considering that the bank wants to protect their investment as well as your own.

 Townhouse Owner Requirements

-Because basically, townhouse insurance functions as a standard homeowners insurance policy, providing coverage for your personal property, the interior and exterior structure of the townhouse, the land your property is on, and liability coverage should a claim be filed against you.
+This is because townhouse insurance functions as a standard homeowners insurance policy, providing coverage for your personal property, the interior and exterior structure of the townhouse, the land your property is on, and liability coverage, should a claim be filed against you.

 If you rent a townhouse, you should get renters insurance.
-Because you don’t own the property, a renters insurance policy covers your personal property (like furniture, big-screen TVs, fancy clothes) and provides liability coverage in case a claim is ever filed against you as a renter.
+Because you don’t own the property, a renters insurance policy covers your personal property (e.g., furniture, big-screen TVs, expensive clothes), and provides liability coverage in case a claim is ever filed against you as a renter.
 It’s for these reasons that renters insurance is often referred to as “walls-in coverage.”

 HOA/Condo Association Requirements

-If your townhouse is in a homeowners association (HOA), condo association, or planned community, then it's usually standard procedure to purchase insurance that meets the terms of your HOA/condo agreement (often referred to as “HO6 coverage”).
+If your townhouse is in a homeowners association (HOA), condo association, or planned community, it's usually a standard procedure to purchase insurance that meets the terms of your HOA/condo agreement (often referred to as “HO-6 coverage”).

 - Shared hallways